Panfactum LogoPanfactum

 Default: 100

-Description: The amount of memory to allocate to the postgres pods (in Mi)
+Description: The maximum amount of cpu to allocate to the postgres pods (in millicores)

 Type: number